 Favorite quote: “Consistency is the hallmark of greatness, unless you’re consistently bad.” – Cherisse Fortunato, Wife, Mother, Event Coordinator, Social Media Expert, Realist

 Random facts about me: Bat left, throw right… two idols, Don Mattingly and Rick Jeanneret…top priority is my family, wife, Cherisse and two daughters, Ellie and Jules…Mike Tyson once saved me from getting beat up.

 Maria D. Batt

 Random facts about me: I view chefs the way many view professional athletes.
 Eric Ripert would be my Michael Jordan.
 My favorite thing to do is to eat around Buffalo with my husband Jeremy.
-I have two kids, Teagan and Rocco, and live with the best “boxer” in the universe, Mr. Louie Valloucche.
+I have two kids, Teagan and Rocco, and live with the best dogs in the universe, Mr. Louie Valloucche, and Gordon Alfredo.